OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

             pappl_device_t   *device
         );

-    The Start Job function, like the End Job Function receives three arguments that are Job, Job Options, and device.
+    The Start-Job function, like the End Job Function, receives three arguments that are Job, Job Options, and device.
 The function returns true on success and false on failure.

 ___

 * <h3 id = "rstartpage"> Start Page Function </h3>

     This function is called when starting a page.
-Information regarding the page is obtained from the page header and attributes like resolution, margins, page size, orientation and graphics are set appropriately.
+Information regarding the page is obtained from the page header and attributes like resolution, margins, page size, orientation, and graphics are set appropriately.

         bool pcl_rstartpage(
             pappl_job_t      *job,